brhannan/sl-ksp/README.md

 ## Highlights

-KSP Toolbox provides Simulink / Kerbal Space Program cosimulation.
+KSP Toolbox enables cosimulation with Simulink and Kerbal Space Program .

 The goal of this project is to allow for controls and optical navigation algorithms (which may be written in MATLAB, Python, C, C++, or Simulink) to be tested in Kerbal Space Program.

 This provides
-- multidomain simulation capabilities
+- multidomain simulation capabilities,
-- the coolest flight simulation visualization capabilities period
+- the coolest flight simulation visualization capabilities period,
 - and interesting engineering analyses for KSP missions.

 ## Dependencies